 High Courts of Pakistan

 There is a High Court in each of the four provinces of Pakistan.
 The Islamabad Capital Territory falls within the jurisdiction of the Lahore High Court of Punjab.
 A High Court consists of a Chief Justice and as many other Judges as may be determined by law or as may be fixed by the President.

 Jurisdiction: A High Court has original and appellate jurisdiction.

 Original Jurisdiction: A High Court has, under the Constitution, original jurisdiction to make an order:

-(i) directing a person within the territorial jurisdiction of the Court to refrain from doing anything he is not permitted by law or to do anything he is
+(i) directing a person within the territorial jurisdiction of the Court to refrain from doing anything he is not permitted by law or to do anything he is required by law;

-(ii) declaring that any act done by a person without lawful authority is of no legal effect;
+(ii) declaring that any act was done by a person without lawful authority is of no legal effect;

 (iii) directing that a person in custody be brought before it, so that the court may satisfy itself that he is not being held unlawfully;